Cengiz Bektaş

 Cengiz Bektaş (26 November 1934 – 20 March 2020) was a Turkish architect, engineer, poet and writer for Evrensel newspaper.

 Education

 Bektaş was born in Denizli.
-He attended Istanbul State Academy of the Fine Arts, and ultimately graduated in 1959 in Architecture while attending the Technical University of Munich.
-He then went on to teach at various other universities in both Germany and Turkey, notably Middle East Technical University.
+He attended the State Academy of the Fine Arts in Istanbul and took part as a student in Kurt Erdmann's 1955 field trip to study Islamic architecture in Anatolia.
+He graduated in architecture in 1959 while also attending the Technical University of Munich.
+He taught at various other universities in both Germany and Turkey, notably Middle East Technical University.

 Professional career

 Bektaş spent his time between the years of '59 to '62 working as a freelance architect in Munich.
 In 1962, however, he was requested by Middle East Technical University in Ankara to work as a teacher, which he accepted.
 He went on to work there for a while, after leaving voluntarily to embark on other opportunities.

 Since 1963, Bektaş has been working at his own workplace and has also been giving lectures at universities.